Sri Kurmam: Geography

 Sri Kurmam is located at a latitude of 18° 16' N, a longitude of 84° 1' E and an altitude of 17 meters (59 feet).

 This location puts the temple about 3 km from the Bay of Bengal.

 Sri Kurmam Temple

 Sri Kurmam (holy tortoise) is a famous place of pilgrimage and the temple here is unique of its kind in the entire India.
-The temple is noted for its architectural beauty and contains many inscriptions ranging from the Eleventh Century A.D. to the Nineteenth Century A.D.
-According to inscriptions in the temple dated 1281 AD, the holy place of Kürmakshetra was re-established by Ramanujacharya under the influence of Anantavarman Chodaganga Deva of Kalinga.Eastern ganga king Anangabhima Deva built it's pradakshina mandapa.Later the temple came under the jurisdiction of the king of Suryavanshi Gajapatis of orissa.
+The temple is noted for its architectural beauty and contains many inscriptions ranging from the 11th century CE to the 19th century CE.
+According to inscriptions in the temple dated 1281 CE, the holy place of Kürmakshetra was re-established by Ramanujacharya under the influence of Anantavarman Chodaganga Deva of Kalinga.
+Eastern ganga king Anangabhima Deva built its pradakshina mandapa.
+Later the temple came under the jurisdiction of the king of Suryavanshi Gajapatis of Orissa.
 The inscriptions throw light on the dynasties which held sway over this region.
 The temple is dedicated to Sri Kurmanatha, the second avatar of Vishnu, Kurma Avatar.

 Dolotsavam is the important festival and more than 20,000 pilgrims congregate on this occasion.